recruit-communications/pyqubo/docs/getting_started.rst

 4. **Call ‘to_ising()’ to get Ising coefficients.**

-If you want to get the coefficient of the Ising model, just call :obj:`Model.to_ising()` method like below.
+If you want to get the coefficient of the Ising model, just call :obj:`to_ising()` method like below.

 >>> linear, quadratic, offset = model.to_ising()
 >>> pprint(linear) # doctest: +SKIP